Voices from The Knitting Circle

 We are pleased to announce that the documentary “Voices from the knitting circle” received the Award for Documentary over 30 minutes and went on to win the Best of Festival 2018 award at Picture this…international film festival, Calgary, Canada.

-Director Julie McNamara will be collecting the award on behalf of the women involved in the documentary and of the creative team.
+Director Julie McNamara collected the award on behalf of the women involved in the documentary and of the creative team.

 “I once lived and worked in a 2,000 bed, long stay hospital, set in beautifully designed grounds with a fabulous sweeping driveway that would put Peyton Place to shame.
 Built in the 1920s, it was originally designed as a Colony to house people with epilepsy and people cast out of society for the most spurious reasons.
 It then became the last port of call for people with learning disabilities.
 Harperbury hospital and the people who lived and worked there, will remain with me until my dying day.